kuvivek/DjangoProjects/README.md

 OK
 Destroying test database for alias 'default'...
 (MyMDB) [kuvivek@vivekcentos django]$

 ```

 This time it successfully passed.

 24. Adding Person and model relationships.

 In this section, we will add relationships between models to this project.
 People's relationship to movies can create a complex data model.
-The same person can be the actor, writer,
-and director (for example, The Apostle (1997) written, directed, and starring Robert Duvall).
-Even leaving out the crew and production teams and simplifying a bit, the data model will
-involve a one-to-many relationship using a `ForeignKey` field, a many-to-many relationship using a `ManyToManyField`, and a class that adds extra information about a many-to-many
-relationship using a through class in a `ManyToManyField`.
+The same person can be the actor, writer, and director (for example, The Apostle (1997) written, directed, and starring Robert Duvall).
+Even leaving out the crew and production teams and simplifying a bit, the data model will involve a one-to-many relationship using a `ForeignKey` field, a many-to-many relationship using a `ManyToManyField`, and a class that adds extra information about a many-to-many relationship using a through class in a `ManyToManyField`.

 Lets create the following steps:

 1. Create a Person model.

 2. Add a `ForeignKey` field from `Movie` to `Person` to track the director.

 3. Add a `ManyToManyField` from `Movie` to `Person` to track the writers.

 4. Add a `ManyToManyField` with a through class(Actor) to track, who performed and in what role in a Movie.

 5. Create the migration.

 6. Add the director, writer, and actors to the movie details template.

 7. Add a `PersonalDetail` view to the list that indicates what movie a Person has directed, written, and performed in.

-25. Adding a model with relationships.
+8. Adding a model with relationships.

 First, we need a person class to describe and store a person involved in a movie.

-[kuvivek@mycentos core]$ git diff models.py
-diff --git a/django/core/models.py b/django/core/models.py
+    [kuvivek@mycentos core]$ git diff models.py diff --git a/djangodiff --git a/django/core/models.py b/django/core/models.py
-index 468bdcf..11e3f33 100644
+    index 468bdcf..a3fb8c3 100644
     --- a/django/core/models.py
     +++ b/django/core/models.py
-@@ -1,5 +1,20 @@
+    @@ -1,5 +1,23 @@
      from django.db import models

     +
+    +
     +class Person(models.Model):
-+    first_name = models.CharField(max_length=140)
+    +    first_name = models.CharField(
+    +        max_length=140)
-+    last_name = models.CharField(max_length=140)
+    +    last_name = models.CharField(
+    +        max_length=140)
     +    born = models.DateField()
     +    died = models.DateField(null=True, blank=True)
     +
     +    class Meta:
     +        ordering = ('last_name', 'first_name')
     +
     +    def __str__(self):
     +        if self.died:
     +            return '{}, {} ({}-{})'.format(self.last_name, self.first_name, self.born, self.died)
     +        return '{}, {} ({})'.format(self.last_name, self.first_name, self.born)
     +
+     class Movie(models.Model):

+         NOT_RATED = 0
+    @@ -18,6 +36,9 @@ class Movie(models.Model):
+         rating = models.IntegerField(choices = RATINGS, default = NOT_RATED)
+         runtime = models.PositiveIntegerField()
+         website = models.URLField(blank = True)
+    +    director = models.ForeignKey(to='Person', null=True, on_delete=models.SET_NULL, related_name='directed', blank=True)
+    +    writers = models.ManyToManyField(to='Person', related_name='writing_credits', blank=True)
+    +    actors = models.ManyToManyField(to='Person', through='Role', related_name='acting_credits', blank=True)

+         class Meta:
+             ordering = ('-year', 'title')

+    ```

-In `Person` , we also see a new field (`DateField`) and a new parameter for fields (null).
-`DateField` is used for tracking date-based data, using the appropriate column type on the
-database (`date` on Postgres) and `datetime.date` in Python.
-Django also offers a
-`DateTimeField` to store the date and time.
+In `Person` , we also see a new field (`DateField`) and a new parameter for fields (null). `DateField` is used for tracking date-based data, using the appropriate column type on the database (`date` on Postgres) and `datetime.date` in Python.
+Django also offers a `DateTimeField` to store the date and time.

-All fields support the null parameter (`False` by default), which indicates whether the
-column should accept `NULL` SQL values (represented by `None` in Python).
-We mark `died` as
-supporting `null` so that we can record people as living or dead.
-Then, in
-the `__str__()` method we print out a different string representation if someone is alive or
+All fields support the null parameter (`False` by default), which indicates whether the column should accept `NULL` SQL values (represented by `None` in Python).
+We mark `died` as supporting `null` so that we can record people as living or dead.
+Then, in the `__str__()` method we print out a different string representation if someone is alive or dead.
-dead.

 We now have the `Person` model that can have various relationships with `Movies`.

 Different types of relationship fields

-Django's ORM has support for fields that map relationships between models, including
-one-to-many, many-to-many, and many-to-many with an intermediary model.
-When two models have a one-to-many relationship, we use a `ForeignKey` field, which will
-create a column with a Foreign Key (FK) constraint (assuming that there is database
-support) between the two tables.
-In the model without the `ForeignKey` field, Django will
-automatically add a `RelatedManager` object as an instance attribute.
+Django's ORM has support for fields that map relationships between models, including one-to-many, many-to-many, and many-to-many with an intermediary model.
+When two models have a one-to-many relationship, we use a `ForeignKey` field, which will create a column with a Foreign Key (FK) constraint (assuming that there is database support) between the two tables.
+In the model without the `ForeignKey` field, Django will automatically add a `RelatedManager` object as an instance attribute.

 The `RelatedManager` class makes it easier to query for objects in a relationship.
-We'll take
-a look at examples of this in the following sections.
-When two models have a many-to-many relationship, either (but not both) of them can get
-the `ManyToManyField()`; Django will create a `RelatedManager` on the other side for you.
-As you may know, relational databases cannot actually have a many-to-many relationship
-between two tables.
-Rather, relational databases require a bridging table with foreign keys to
-each of related tables.
-Assuming that we don't want to add any attributes describing the
-relationship, Django will create and manage this bridging table for us automatically.
-Sometimes, we want extra fields to describe a many-to-many relationship (for example,
-when it started or ended); for that, we can provide a `ManyToManyField` with a
-`through` model (sometimes called an association class in UML/OO).
-This model will have a
-`ForeignKey` to each side of the relationship and any extra fields we want.
-We'll create an example of each of these, as we go along adding directors, writers, and
-actors into our `Movie` model.
+We'll take a look at examples of this in the following sections.
+When two models have a many-to-many relationship, either (but not both) of them can get the `ManyToManyField()`; Django will create a `RelatedManager` on the other side for you.
+As you may know, relational databases cannot actually have a many-to-many relationship between two tables.
+Rather, relational databases require a bridging table with foreign keys to each of related tables.
+Assuming that we don't want to add any attributes describing the relationship, Django will create and manage this bridging table for us automatically.
+Sometimes, we want extra fields to describe a many-to-many relationship (for example, when it started or ended); for that, we can provide a `ManyToManyField` with a `through` model (sometimes called an association class in UML/OO).
+This model will have a `ForeignKey` to each side of the relationship and any extra fields we want.
+We'll create an example of each of these, as we go along adding directors, writers, and actors into our `Movie` model.